by-student-2017/lammps_education_metal_win/potentials/meam/meam_fit/readme.txt

 It may be difficult if you are new to coding, but if you rewrite this, it is possible to fit binary systems, etc.
 If you target XX.meam instead of library.meam, you can also fit Cmin, etc.

+data.json
+Surface Energy (J/m2)
+Energy, gGB (J/m2)
+In "evalulation_template.py", J/m^2 is converted to eV/A^2 because the Materials Project does not fully describe eV/A^2.